Buying guide: Find the best iPad keyboard

 The iPad supports almost any Bluetooth keyboard, but there are many, many keyboards on the market that are specifically made for use with the iPad.
-These tend to be designed for portability, and they usually include special iPad-function keys for adjusting volume and screen brightness, controlling media playback, opening iOS’s Spotlight-search screen, going to the home screen, and more.
+These tend to be designed for portability, and they usually include iOS-specific special-function keys for adjusting volume and screen brightness, controlling media playback, opening iOS’s Spotlight-search screen, going to the Home screen, and more.
 Some even offer dedicated cut, copy, and paste buttons.
-Most iPad keyboards are integrated into some sort of protective case, although a few are stand-alone models; regardless of the design, most include rechargeable batteries that last for weeks or months on a charge.
+Most iPad keyboards are integrated into some sort of protective case, although a good number are stand-alone models.
+Regardless of the design, most include rechargeable batteries that last for weeks or months on a charge.

 Things to consider when shopping

-Portability versus usability With the exception of stand-alone models, iPad keyboards involve usability trade-offs: The thinner the keyboard, the worse the feel of the keys; the smaller the keyboard, the more crowded the keys will be, or the more you’ll find keys that are the wrong size or in the wrong locations.
-(Stand-alone keyboards generally offer standard key feel and size, a standard key layout, and a typing experience closer to that of a desktop keyboard.)
+Portability versus usability: With the exception of stand-alone models, iPad keyboards involve usability trade-offs.
+The thinner the keyboard, the thinner the case, but the worse the feel of the keys.
+The smaller the keyboard, the more portable it is, but the more crowded the keys are, or the more you’ll find keys that are the wrong size or in the wrong locations.
+Stand-alone keyboards, on the other hand, tend to be larger, and they aren’t as all-in-one convenient, but they generally offer standard key feel and size, a standard key layout, and a typing experience closer to that of a desktop keyboard.
 You’ll need to decide which trade-offs you’re willing to make in the name of portability—especially if you’re a touch typist—and check for these trade-offs when shopping.
 A literal hands-on test is immensely valuable if you can get one; otherwise, be sure the store or website you’re buying from offers a good return policy.

-Note: There are plenty of iPad keyboards that offer interesting features, an attractive design, or a small footprint; but in the recommendations below, I place a heavy emphasis on the typing experience: If a keyboard doesn’t dramatically improve typing compared to the iPad’s on-screen keyboard, I don’t recommend it.
+The typing experience: While plenty of iPad keyboards offer interesting features, an attractive design, or a small footprint, they vary widely when it comes to typing.
+When making specific recommendations, I place a heavy emphasis on the typing experience: If a keyboard doesn’t dramatically improve typing compared to the iPad’s on-screen keyboard, I don’t recommend it.
 Similarly, my recommendations are somewhat biased toward touch-typists, so a keyboard that’s especially cramped or that organizes keys in a nonstandard layout has to be otherwise very impressive to get my recommendation.
-(There’s likely a good amount of overlap between touch-typists and people who want a physical keyboard, so I’m fairly confident this is the right approach.)
+(There’s likely a good amount of overlap between touch-typists and people who want a physical keyboard, so I’m fairly confident that mine is the right approach.)

-Easily the most-common type, these keyboards are integrated into a full-body, folio-style iPad case.
-The all-in-one design of folio keyboards is convenient, and most models make it easy to type on your lap—no desk or table required.
-These models, along with keyboard shells (below), also tend to include the thinnest keyboards.
-However, folio keyboards have a few drawbacks that can significantly affect usability and comfort.
+Folio keyboards have a few drawbacks that can affect usability and comfort.
 For starters, the actual keyboards tend to be cramped and have small, poor-quality keys, sometimes using odd layouts.
-Most also limit the iPad to landscape orientation—even though portrait orientation is often better when you’re typing traditional documents—and a single propped-up angle.
-It can also be inconvenient to use your iPad as a tablet while in the case (you flip the keyboard behind the iPad, making for a bulky package), yet it’s often a hassle to remove the iPad from the case—which also means you end up carrying the keyboard even when you don’t need it.
-My recommended models all have smaller-than-standard keyboards, but they otherwise make solid attempts to avoid these flaws; they also all support the iPad’s magnetic sleep/wake feature.
+Many also limit the iPad to a single propped-up angle and landscape orientation—even though portrait orientation is often better when you’re typing traditional documents.
+It can be a hassle to remove the iPad from the case, which means you end up carrying the keyboard when you don’t need it—yet it can also be inconvenient to use your iPad as a tablet while it’s in the case.
+(On some, you flip the keyboard behind the iPad, making for a tablet-ish, though bulky, package.)
+My recommended models do have smaller-than-standard keyboards, but they otherwise make solid attempts to avoid these flaws.
+They also all support the iPad’s magnetic sleep/wake feature.

-Recommendations: Zagg’s $130 ZaggKeys ProFolio+ (iPad 2, 3, 4) is pricey and supports only a single (rather steep) iPad angle.
-But the keys are easy to type on and—yes—backlit.
-In addition, the sturdy case offers all-over protection and a nifty back cover that redirects iPad-speaker audio towards you; it’s easy to remove your iPad from the case; and it’s the thinnest folio-style keyboard around.
-(The $100 ZaggKeys ProFolio loses the backlit keys.)
-If you can still find Zagg’s older ZaggFolio (iPad 2), you’ll get better keys, although in a slightly flimsier case.
+Recommendations: Zagg’s $130 ProFolio+ (iPad 2, 3, 4) is pricey and supports only a single (rather steep) iPad angle.
+But its keyboard is easy to type on and not too cramped, and it even sports backlit keys, allowing you to choose the brightness level and cycle through 14 backlight colors.
+The ProFolio+ case offers excellent all-over protection thanks to a sturdy back cover; it’s easy to remove your iPad from the case; and the ProFolio+ is among the thinnest folio-style keyboards on the market for older iPads.
+(The $100 ProFolio loses the backlit keys but is otherwise identical.
+Each model is available in multiple colors.)